 Hi There Friend,

-I’m so glad you’re here, and if you found me from the wilds of the internet, please subscribe so you don’t miss out on future articles.
+I’m so glad you’re reading, and if you landed here from the wilds of the internet, please subscribe.

 Thanks for reading,

 Spirit is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 We have an elderly housecat.
 She is 19, which is 92 in human years according to online pet age calculators, and she has hated me for all 92 of them.
 Kent adopted this part-Maine Coon kitten two years before we married.
 She’s chosen him as her person and has no room for affection from any other human.
 From day one, Mimi was a fussy, prissy, bitch of a cat to me.
 She’s never let me pet her without hissing or swiping her claws.
 At the vet, her chart has red warning stickers because she lashes out there too.
 Her violence is vexing because in her prime she was so beautiful with a thick mane of brown, tan, and black fur, and a patch of white like a breastplate on her chest.
 Mackerel tabby stripes frame her forehead and cheeks.

 Now, her fur is dull and mats easily because she has trouble grooming herself.
 She sleeps nearly constantly, in a plastic, woven basket, the one we bought for Stanley’s nursery six years ago, and which Stanley insisted be converted into Mimi’s bed.
 He stationed it at the end of the hallway, also insisting that we use one of the good guest pillows from the linen closet.
 The basket that had held receiving blankets now receives the frail body of our Mimi.